 Going to be in the sun?
-A lip balm with SPF is crucial.
-Our pick is Vanicream Lip Protectant, the only balm we tested that included broad spectrum SPF 30 from a mix of zinc oxide and titanium dioxide.
-Even better: it’s water resistant up to 80 minutes.
+Most people forget to protect the lips when applying sunscreen for the day, so a lip balm with SPF is crucial.
+Our pick is Neutrogena Norwegian Formula Lip Moisturizer ($3), a balm that includes broad spectrum SPF 15 from a mix of octinoxate and oxybenzone.
 Hello, beach.

 How We Found the Best Lip Balm

-We began our search by poring over every Best Of list we could find, from Seventeen to Elle, totalbeauty.com to realsimple.com, noting every formula covered.
-Our starting point: a list of 177 lip balms — from run-of-the-mill ChapStick to formulas from luxury beauty brands — all available for purchase nationwide at a wide variety of retailers.
+We began our search by poring over every “best of” list we could find, from Seventeen and Elle to totalbeauty.com and realsimple.com, noting every formula covered.
+We also gathered best sellers from popular retailers like Walgreens.
+This gave us a list of 66 lip balms — from run-of-the-mill ChapStick to formulas from luxury beauty brands — all available for purchase nationwide.

 We nixed anything with camphor, phenol, or menthol.